As cities issue stay-at-home orders over coronavirus, North Charleston following SC lead

 “We will follow the guidelines that the state gives us because, eventually, we will be asking the state for assistance,” the mayor said.
 “We feel we have to comply with the regulations they give us in order to get that assistance when we need it.”

 The disease has also hit African Americans harder in the Palmetto State.
-Thirty nine percent of the state’s coronavirus patients are African American as of March 25, the latest data available, while the state’s black population is 27 percent.
+Thirty-nine percent of the state’s coronavirus patients are African American as of March 25, the latest data available; the state’s black population is 27 percent.

-Decisions over who could implement stay-home orders saw legal confusion last weekend after Attorney General Alan Wilson issued an opinion Friday stating only the governor, not counties or cities, can order residents to stay at home during an emergency.
+Decisions over who could implement stay-home orders caused confusion over the weekend after S.C.
+Attorney General Alan Wilson issued an opinion Friday stating only the governor, not counties or cities, can order residents to stay at home during an emergency.

 When asked if North Charleston thinks other municipalities had jumped the gun, Johnson said it wasn’t North Charleston’s place to decide.